 One such tip is gardening by the phases of the moon.
-There is logic in this method of gardening by the moon.
+Let's see if this ancient belief has any logic to it.

-The moon has an effect on weather patterns, ocean tides and even human behaviour.
+The moon definitely has an effect on ocean tides... and some people follow the idea that weather patterns and even human behaviour are affected by the moon.
 So why not plants?

-The moon's phases are described in four parts, first quarter, second, third and fourth.
+For gardeners following the moon's phases, here they are... described in four parts, first quarter, second, third and fourth.

 The first two quarters are waxing (increasing) phases and the two latter quarters are waning (diminishing) phases.
 The cycle lasts 29 days.
 The full moon as marked on a calendar is the demarcation between the two types of phases.